floss1138/dbDotCad/README.md

 #### CONNECTIONS FOR NETWORK AND A/V/CONTROL

-Attribtue tags must be in upper case and cannot contain spaces Block names can be in lower case and can contain spaces Either may at some point become a worksheet name so keep within Excel namespace.
+Attribute tags must be in upper case and cannot contain spaces Block names can be in lower case and can contain spaces Either may at some point become a worksheet name so keep within Excel namespace.

     <Type description e.g. Net><Sub Type e.g. A (Analogue), D (Digital), 1G, 10G>-<Block description e.g. CPS CPD>_<Version e.g. 1>

 Net1G-CPSV1  Network 1G Connection Point Source V1
-Net1G-CPDV1  Netwrok 1G Connection Point Destination V1
+Net1G-CPDV1  Network 1G Connection Point Destination V1

 Mixed case makes these easier to read and keeps the block name shorter if used in as a worksheet name.
 The Connection Point & version part could be masked in the future to make this easier to present.